Back in the USSA: Overview

-As is common with much of Newman's work, the stories feature a great deal of intertextuality, both with actual historical events (many of the stories feature events which mirror actual events that took place within the real 20th century; in particular, the 1917 Russian Revolution and the Vietnam War) and with popular culture.
-The stories are significant in that they feature famous fictional characters (particularly from American and British texts) interacting with real personages; President Charles Foster Kane, for example, is the main character from Orson Welles' 1941 motion picture Citizen Kane, whereas Tom Joad — hunted by real-life law enforcers Eliot Ness and Melvin Purvis in 'Tom Joad' — is the protagonist of John Steinbeck's The Grapes of Wrath.
+The stories are intertextual, featuring actual historical events (like the Vietnam War) and fictional elements from popular culture.
+Fictional characters interact with real people; President Charles Foster Kane, for example, is the main character from Orson Welles' 1941 motion picture Citizen Kane, whereas Tom Joad is the protagonist of John Steinbeck's The Grapes of Wrath.
 Hannibal Lecter appears as the head of the Department of Health, and John Rambo helps train Vietnamese Communists.
 Rambo is played in a film by Raymond Massey.
-Brigadier Lethbridge-Stewart appears as a British officer in Teddy Bears' Picnic (though Doctor Who is referred to as fiction in the same story), as do Nigel Molesworth and Basil Fotherington-Thomas.
+Brigadier Lethbridge-Stewart appears as a British officer in Teddy Bears' Picnic, as do Nigel Molesworth and Basil Fotherington-Thomas.